Christian Woman's Board of Missions (CWBM), Kentucky

-Working around the restricted membership, it was in Kentucky in 1880 that the first black led organization was formed.
-A group of black women took the lead and formed the Kentucky Christian Woman's Board of Missions Convention [source: The Stone-Campbell Movement edited by D. N. Williams, D. A. Foster, and P. M. Blowers, p.
-49, see "The CWBM and Race"; and the NKAA entry Conventions of the Colored Christian Churches in Kentucky].
+Working around the restricted membership, the first black-led organization was formed in Kentucky in 1880.
+A group of black women took the lead and formed the Kentucky Christian Woman's Board of Missions Convention. [source: The Stone-Campbell Movement, edited by D. N. Williams, D. A. Foster, and P. M. Blowers, p.
+49. See "The CWBM and Race" and the NKAA entry Conventions of the Colored Christian Churches in Kentucky.]
 Also, in 1896, black women in Mississippi formed the Mississippi Women's Missionary Society.
-Both the Kentucky and the Mississippi organizations did work with the national CWBM, but the two groups operated independently of CWBM and of each other.
+Both the Kentucky and the Mississippi organizations did work with the national CWBM, but the two groups operated independently.
 The segregated groups would eventually be merged into CWBM.

 The first Negro branch of the national Christian Woman's Board of Missions (CWBM) was formed in Arkansas in 1896, organized by Sarah Lue Bostic, who would go on to organize and lead other Negro branches.
 Another effort took place in 1889 when the American Christian Missionary Society (ACMS) formed a Board of Negro Education and Evangelization in Louisville, KY [source: Journey Toward Wholeness, by B. M. Cardwell and W. K. Fox].
 The organization gave support to colored institutes in Mississippi, Alabama, and the Louisville Bible College in Kentucky [pp. 49-50].
 It was a struggle for the ACMS to maintain the institutes.

 The following year, the national CWBM formed their Negro education and evangelization board, which took over the work with Negroes that had been attempted by the ACMS.
 The work with Negroes is mentioned throughout the CWBM historical sketch, as are the contributions and efforts from persons and organizations in Kentucky.